PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 ## Deciding whether to build or buy

-Ultimately, the decision to build or buy is determined by which approach enables you to build successful products.
+Ultimately, the decision to build or buy is determined by which approach enables you to build a successful product.
 You should consider building over buying when your use is:

 1. Unique and requires a specific implementation tied to your core competency.
 For example, a crypto app requiring on-chain data for targeting.

 2. Extremely simple.
 For example, you only need to toggle a single feature on or off.

 In more complex situations, the costs of building and maintaining your own feature flag service outweigh the benefits.
 The usability, reliability, and interoperability you get from buying a feature flag service enables you to focus on areas of your product you can differentiate on.
-Buying a feature flag service is a better help for building a successful product.
+In these cases, buying a feature flag service is a better help to your in building a successful product.

 ## Further reading